binoculars/aws-cloudformation-cognito-identity-pool/README.md

 ### Background
 Cognito Identity Pools are not currently supported within CloudFormation templates.
 However, CloudFormation provides extensibility via Custom Resources, which enable Create/Update/Delete operations.
 This is meant to replace having to manually create Cognito Identity Pools manually via the CLI or web console.

+> See the related [blog post](https://medium.com/@barrettharber/polyfilling-aws-cloudformation-with-a-lambda-backed-custom-resource-a907f65144d5#.fnl9giwg1) for more information.

 ### Quick Start

 1. Ensure you have node.js >= 4 installed (preferrably via nvm)